Leah Gilliam

-L. Franklin Gilliam is an American filmmaker and media artist who deals with issues of race, gender, and sexual orientation in their work.
+L. Franklin Gilliam (born 1967) is an American filmmaker and media artist who deals with issues of race, gender, and sexual orientation in their work.
 Gilliam was the director of projects and community catalyst at gamelab's Institute of Play and a visiting faculty member at the Vermont College of Fine Arts.
 They are currently vice president of strategy and innovation at Girls Who Code.

 Early life and education

 Gilliam was born in 1967 in Washington, D.C.
 The child of Sam Gilliam, an abstract painter, and Dorothy Butler Gilliam, the first black woman reporter for The Washington Post, they grew up with parents who were instrumental in exposing them to cultural production early on in life.
 They attended Brown University, where they studied Modern Culture and Media.
 Gilliam graduated with their Bachelor of Arts in 1989.
 They received their Master of Fine Arts in 1992 from the University of Wisconsin–Milwaukee studying Film and Twentieth Century Studies.
 They also studied at NYU from 2006 to 2008.
 Since receiving their master's degree in professional studies in interactive communication from NYU, Gilliam has had a number of academic and design lab appointments.